Goal-directed graph construction using reinforcement learning: Robust Graph Construction as a Decision Making Problem

-This combinatorial optimization problem can be cast as a sequential decision-making process.
+This combinatorial optimisation problem can be cast as a sequential decision-making process.
 In order to enable scaling to large graphs, the agent has to select a node at each step, and an edge is added to the graph after every two decisions~\cite{dai_adversarial_2018}.
 Tasks are episodic; each episode proceeds for at most $2L$ steps.
-A trajectory visualization is shown in Figure~\ref{gno_illustration}.
-Formally, we map our problem to the Graph Improvement MDP (\mdpname) as follows:
+A trajectory visualisation is shown in Figure~\ref{gno_illustration}.
+Formally, we define the \mdplong (\mdpshort) as follows:

 \begin{enumerate} \item \textit{State}: The state $S_t$ is a tuple $\left(G_t,\sigma_t\right)$ containing the graph $G_t=(V, E_t)$ and an \textit{edge stub} $\sigma_t$. $\sigma_t$ can be either the empty set $\varnothing$ or the singleton $\{v\}$, where $v \in V$. \item \textit{Action}: $A_t$ corresponds to the selection of a node in $V$.
 Letting the degree of node $v$ be $d_v$, available actions are defined as: